google/android-fhir/README.md

 # Android FHIR SDK (early access) ![master](https://github.com/google/android-fhir/workflows/CI/badge.svg?branch=master)

-The Android FHIR SDK is an Android library that enables developers to develop offline, mobile first healthcare applications that adhere to the FHIR specification.
+The Android FHIR SDK is an Android library for managing FHIR resources on Android.
+The SDK enables developers to develop offline, mobile first healthcare applications that adhere to the [FHIR specification](https://www.hl7.org/fhir/).
 The SDK is being designed to support a number of common mobile health use cases including:

-- FHIR Clinical Data Repository
+- FHIR Clinical Data Repository (manage FHIR resources natively and syncing with FHIR server)
-- FHIR native data capture for case reporting
+- FHIR native data capture for case reporting (structured data capture specification)
-- Client tracking and care coordination applications
+- Client tracking and care coordination applications (custom applications leveraging the FHIR SDK back-end)
 - Native support for on-device clinical decision support (via use of CQL)
 - Ability to run certain FHIR operations for generation of Care Plans and Indicators (for example)